eikek/docspell/website/site/content/docs/configure/_index.md

 `hex:` and `b64:`, respectively.
 If no prefix is given, the UTF8 bytes of the string are used.

-The `session-valid` deterimens how long a token is valid.
+The `session-valid` determines how long a token is valid.
 This can be just some minutes, the web application obtains new ones periodically.
-So a short time is recommended.
+So a rather short time is recommended.

 ## File Processing